cobilab/cryfa/README.md

            number of threads
 ```

-Cryfa uses standard input and ouput streams, hence, it can be directly
+cryfa uses standard input and ouput streams, hence, it can be directly
 integrated with pipelines.